coolsoftwaretyler/mst-performance-testing/readme.md

 npm run record:docker
 ```

-And you'll get results in the `results/` directory, split up by Hermes, Node, and Web.
+And you'll get results in the `results/` directory, grouped by Hermes, Node, and Web.

 Right now we don't have anything actually processing the output, but this is a place to record the runs, and we can write some utilities to process the results later.